SoftUni-Internal/interactive-content/EN/08-Mid-Exam/00-Problem-01.md

 Your task is to help him calculate his points.

-On the first line you will receive an array of integers separated by `|`, representing the targets in an archery range.
+On the first line, you will receive an array of integers separated by `|`, representing the targets in an archery range.

 On the next lines until you receive the Game over command, you have to process commands issued by the Judge of the tournament: